 Reward Your Website Visitors

 Rewarding your website visitors has the potential to increase engagement on your website.
-For instance, you could hold competitions or giveaway something valuable when people call to your website, subscribe to your list or interact with your online business in some other way.
+For instance, you could hold competitions or give away something valuable when people call your website, subscribe to your list, or interact with your online business in some other way.